Estimates of sexual maturity in sea turtles vary not only among species, but also among different populations of the same species.

 Most females return to the same beach where they hatched to nest each year.

-- Females usually lay between one and nine clutches (groups) of eggs per season.
+- Females usually lay between 1 and 9 clutches of eggs per season.

-- Females may nest every two or three years.
+- Females may nest every 2 or 3 years.